- Cable Protectors & Cable Guards

 Doors and windows are the weak spots in the fight towards fire containment.
 Despite all the efforts to use fire rated building materials to prevent fires from spreading, the use of doors and windows can make it all worthless.

 However, there are many components which can be installed on fire doors and windows to ensure they also assist in keeping a fire contained to one area.
+Using fire rated hardware helps ensure that doors and windows perform effectively as part of a building’s overall fire protection system.
 This reduces the damage can cause as well as the risk to life.

 There are many different components you should consider using.